sco0ter/babbler/xmpp-documentation/src/site/markdown/basics.md

     .build();
 ```

-Now let's pass them to the session to tell it that it should use them:
+Now let's pass them to the `XmppClient` to tell it that it should use them:

 ```java
 XmppClient xmppClient = new XmppClient("domain", tcpConfiguration, boshConfiguration);
 ```

-During connecting, the session will try all configured connections in order, until a connection is established.
+During connecting, the client will try all configured connections in order, until a connection is established.

 Here's an overview over the relation between the session and connections: